Kmart: Environmental record

+Data breaches

+October 2014

+In October 2014, Kmart reported that malware was present on some of its in-store payment systems in early September at a number of stores.

+September 2017

+Between September 26 and October 12 of 2017, malware were installed in the computers operated by a service provider that provided service for sears.com and kmart.com ecommerce sites in which the credit card information of 100,000 customers were exposed via a malicious script.
+The breech was not publicly announced until April 2024.

+June 2018 incident

+In June 2018, Sears Holdings reported that hackers were able to steal credit card numbers at several Kmart stores by accessing the store payment systems by a "viruslike computer code" that was undetectable by then current anti-virus systems.

+June 2021

+An unauthorized party accessed Transformco computer servers between June 3, 2021 and June 15, 2021 that held employee payroll and healthcare information that affected current and past Kmart and other Transformco employees.

 Animal welfare concerns

-In 2012, Mercy for Animals, a non-profit organization working against cruelty to farmed animals, conducted an infiltration at Christensen Farms, a pork supplier to Kmart, Walmart and Costco, obtaining hidden-camera footage of pigs confined in small gestation crates and cruelty to piglets.
-In response to Mercy for Animals' infiltration, Kmart announced it would begin requiring its pork suppliers to phase out gestation crates.
+In 2012, Mercy for Animals, a non-profit organization working against cruelty to farmed animals, conducted an investigation at Christensen Farms, a pork supplier to Kmart, Walmart and Costco, obtaining hidden-camera footage of pigs confined in small gestation crates and cruelty to piglets.
+In response, Kmart announced it would begin requiring its pork suppliers to phase out gestation crates.

 Racing sponsorships

 Kmart was a prominent sponsor in NASCAR and the now-defunct CART series.
 They were a longtime sponsor of Newman/Haas Racing, owned by actor Paul Newman and former racer Carl Haas.
 Their CART drivers included Nigel Mansell and the father-son duo of Michael and Mario Andretti.
 Michael Andretti and Mansell won championships under Kmart sponsorship in 1991 and 1993, respectively.
 When Michael Andretti moved to Formula One in 1993, Kmart sponsored his McLaren for the season.
 The store also sponsored the NASCAR-sanctioned Kmart 400 at Michigan and North Carolina Speedway.
 Lake Speed garnered Kmart's first win in NASCAR in 1988 at the Darlington Raceway.
 Kmart sponsored three-time champion Darrell Waltrip in 1999 and 2000, his last two full-time seasons.
 Most recently, in NASCAR, the store sponsored Boris Said's #60 No Fear Ford Fusion in 2006.